 - Can I save money on prescriptions?

-After the meeting, you’ll receive a list of your medicines and an action plan to share with your doctor.
-If your pharmacist has suggestions to improve your medicines, they will work with you and your doctor to make those changes.
+You’ll receive a list of your medicines and a to-do list to share with your doctor.
+If your pharmacist has suggestions to improve your medicines, they’ll work with you and your doctor to make those changes.

-You can follow up with your MTM pharmacist as much as needed to make sure your medicines are working as effectively as possible.
+You can follow up with your MTM pharmacist as much as needed.
 We’re always here to help.
-And remember: There’s no cost to you.
+And remember, there’s no cost to you.

 The MTM program is not considered a Part D benefit.